PsychedelicsEyes/Bot_Utility/README.md

     token: "Your token",
     prefix: "Your prefix",
     mongoURL: "Your url mongodb",
-    thumbnailActive: 'If you want to activate the thumbnail on embeds messages' //true or false }
+    thumbnailActive: 'True or false' //If you want to activate the thumbnail on embeds messages }
 ```
 ### ./src/Structure/Config/embed